Skip to content

 • Only available in US and Canada

-But while TextNow may be free, it’s not built for small business owners.
-Basic features like voicemail transcriptions and call recording require upgrades.
+While TextNow may be free, it’s not built for small business owners.
+Basic features like voicemail transcriptions and call forwarding require upgrades.
 Plus, customer reviews complain of an overwhelming number of in-app ads.
-If you want to make calls without ads, you need to pay for an upgrade.
+If you want to make phone calls without ads, you need to pay for an upgrade.

 Key features of TextNow